Preparation for any personal injury lawsuit is always key. Learn the questions defending personal injury lawyers are likely to ask.

 Just prepare yourself for that.
 Remember, in every trial, there’s going to be situations where you don’t look as good as you should or answer perfectly.

 Don’t worry about it.
 It happens.
-And that’s why you have Mullen & Mullen’s Dallas personal injury lawyers on your side – to help you make it through and get the compensation you deserve.
+And that’s why you have Mullen & Mullen’s personal injury lawyers in Dallas on your side – to help you make it through and get the compensation you deserve.